PrestaShopCorp/nestjs-context/README.md

 # NestJs Context Module

-NestJs request scoped context to access execution context request information anywhere
+NestJs request scoped context to access execution context request information everywhere

 ## About

 This project includes:

-* A Context service that allows to access execution context request information anywhere
+* A Context service that allows to access execution-context-request customised information from your providers in the same way, no matter the execution-context type.
-* @BuildDto that allows to build data transfer objects from all the parts of the execution context request with a simple configuration
+* @BuildDto that allows to build data-transfer-objects from the active execution-context-request with a simple configuration
-* @CorrelationId PropertyDecorator that allows to insert the execution context request correlation-id into class property.
+* @CorrelationId PropertyDecorator that allows to insert the execution-context-request correlation-id into class property.
 * @AddCorrelationId ClassDecorator that allows to insert the execution context request correlation-id into a class property or sub-property